fintechees/Expert-Advisor-Studio/README.md

 18. Multiple accounts management on the frontend(useful for trading arbitrage)
 19. Multiple charts management(responsive UI layout)
 20. Investor mode(guest mode, read-only)
+21. Integration with Binance API on the backend

 ......
 Many features, you can explore them on your own